opencobra/artenolis/docker/README.md

 good way to separate out the public and private parts of the Jenkins configuration.

+ * A bulk of the current Artenolis Jenkins configuration backup (about 100MB) is made of up the  plugin executable code.
+Perhaps this can be downloaded as part of the docker build process (?).
+The rest of the configuration compresses to to a 20kB file.

- * Running matlab from instide docker...
+ * Running matlab from inside docker...